Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 ## When will it be ready?

 I don't really know.
 Panoptikum is currently under heavy development.
 I am investing almost all of my time that is not spent on maintaining legacy projects, on Panoptikum.
-It will be published, when it's ready, but you should definitely see something usefull and ineteresting in late 2016.
+It will be published, when it's ready, but the podcasting community should definitely see something usefull and ineteresting in late 2016.

 ## Can I contribute?